Home > Developing Well > Children and young peoples health > Drug Misuse in Children and Young People

 Specialist drug treatment services for young people tend to be separate from adult services because young people's drug and alcohol issues and concerns tend to be different from adults', and the response needs to adopt a child-centred approach that considers the age and maturing of the person, acting on safeguarding issues where relevant.
 In Blackpool, support and treatment for children and young people aged 10 to 24 years old is provided by the Blackpool Adolescent Service.

-The number of under 18s in drug and alcohol treatment across England in 2020/21 was a 23% reduction from the pre-Covid 2019/20 period.
-Like other services, young people's substance misuse services were affected by the Covid-19 pandemic, particularly during its early stages and national lockdown periods.
+The number of under-18s in drug and alcohol treatment across England in 2023/24 has returned to similar numbers when compared with the pre-COVID 2019/20 period.
+Like other services, young people's substance misuse services were affected by the pandemic, particularly during its early stages and national lockdown periods.
 Most services had to restrict face-to-face contacts which affected the types of interventions provided.
 The impact on other services, particularly education and youth justice provision, also resulted in fewer referrals for treatment over this period.

 • Reductions in funding around school outreach and early intervention provision from 2009/10, resulting in fewer young people presenting with substance misuse concerns